cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.4.1v0.1
 Group creation SHOULD be restricted to admins within the organization unless necessary for agency mission fulfillment.

-- _Rationale:_ The organization should have some control over the organizational groups created and the purpose they are for.
+- _Rationale:_ Many settings for Google Workspace products can be set at the Group level.
+Allowing unrestricted group creation complicates setting management and opens channels of unmanaged communication.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping